 - Surgical excision with free conjunctival limbal autograft(CLAU) taken from the same eye or other eye is presently the preferred technique.

-- Surgical excision with amniotic membrane graft and mitomycin-C MMC) (0.02%) application may be required in recurrent pterygium or when dealing with a very large pterygium.
+- Also, Surgical excision with amniotic membrane graft and mitomycin-C MMC) (0.02%) application may be required in recurrent pterygium or when dealing with a very large one.

 - Surgical excision with lamellar keratectomy and lamellar keratoplasty may be required in deeply infiltrating recurrent recalcitrant pterygia.